 "Thank you, Woven Red, for the lovely files for my ebook and print book.
 Um... what do I do with them?"
 You upload them to vendor sites.
 "Um... where?"
 That depends on how easily you want readers to find your books and how much time and money you're willing to invest to get them there. … Continue reading Distribution Dilemma

-Note: As of June 28, 2021, KDP will no longer support the mobi file format for new or updated files.
-The preferred file format is now epub.
 "Thank you for sending me the ebook files.
 But, if I can't open the #$%@ things, how do you expect me to approve them?"
-Lots of writers mutter … Continue reading How to Preview Your Epub File Before Uploading to KDP/Amazon
+Lots of writers mutter this under their breath when their formatter sends them their ebook files and asks for their approval.
+I've said it myself.
+Lots of writers would cross their … Continue reading How to Preview Your Epub File Before Uploading to KDP/Amazon

 "I want to choose the image(s) my designer will use on my book cover.
 But there are millions of photos and illustrations on the royalty-free stock photography websites!
 How do I find the right one?"
 Finding the right image can be a long, drawn-out, frustrating process.
 Almost as bad as writing the book!
 Here are … Continue reading Choosing a Cover Image

 "Which file formats do I need to load my book to vendors and distributors?"
 In the beginning, you needed a MOBI for Kindle Direct Publishing (KDP), and an EPUB for all the other vendors and distributors.
 Very few sites accepted Word documents.
 Formats have evolved since the early days of self-publishing.
 Let's look at what … Continue reading Book Formats

 "I'd love to include some photos and illustrations in my book.
 What do I need to know before I contact my graphic artist or start shopping on a stock photo site?"
 In my hands, I have a 1965 edition of Trixie Belden and the Mystery of the Emeralds.
 One of the pages has a full-colour … Continue reading Pictures in Your Book